 As the Company may invest or participate in real estate development projects, it will be subject to the risks normally associated with development activities.
-Such risks include, without limitation, risks relating to the availability and timely receipt of zoning and other regulatory approvals, the cost and timely completion of construction (including risks beyond the control of the Company, such as adverse weather or labor conditions or material shortages) and the availability of both construction and permanent financing on favorable terms.
-These risks could result in substantial unanticipated delays or expenses and, under certain circumstances, could prevent completion of development activities once undertaken, any of which could have an adverse effect on the financial condition and results of operations of the Company.
+Such risks include, without limitation, risks relating to the availability and timely receipt of zoning and other regulatory approvals, the cost and timely completion of construction (including risks beyond the control of the Company, such as adverse weather or labor conditions or material shortages, whether due to tariffs or otherwise) and the availability of both construction and permanent financing on favorable terms.
+These risks, including, without limitation, the implementation of or increase of existing tariffs on steel and other building materials and equipment, could result in substantial unanticipated delays or expenses and, under certain circumstances, could prevent completion of development activities once undertaken, any of which could have an adverse effect on the financial condition and results of operations of the Company.